dtcooper/python-dispmanx/docs/more-info.md

     4. Raspberry Pi 2
     5. Raspberry Pi B

-If you're using an older version Python, Raspberry Pi OS, and/or a different OS entirely, you can always use [Docker] on any supported version of the Pi.
+If you're using an older version of Python, Raspberry Pi OS, and/or a different OS entirely, you can always use [Docker] on your Pi.
 See the section on [Docker and Compose][docker-and-compose] below.

 ## [ctypes][] and `bcm_host.so`